 On December 12, the Nelson Mandela University’s faculty of business and economic sciences awarded her with an honorary doctorate at its undergraduate, master and doctoral graduation ceremony.

 She practised as a medical doctor for several years before pursuing a business career as the founder and chairperson of the Mbekani Group, which she launched 22 years ago.
+Today, it includes a range of companies, including surgical equipment, facilities management, security, commercial property and luxury fashion retail.
+She has served on many boards and is actively involved in women’s empowerment and education improvement initiatives.

 Her message to all graduates is: “We find ourselves in an environment where too many people are lacking integrity and who are only about serving themselves.
 If you operate like this, sooner or later, things will go bad and you will have to account for what you have done.